GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::

 :::{dropdown} What does ‘100%’ wet surface area refer to?
 The outline of each waterbody corresponds to the maximum observed wet surface area of the waterbody between 1987 and 2020.
 In the time series, this maximum area is considered as 100% wet surface area.
 The 100% wet surface area does not correlate to the volume of water in a storage.
 For example a waterbody can be observed as wet with just a shallow covering of water.
+The maximum observed wet area is available as ‘area_m2’ in the data.
 :::

 :::{dropdown} Do the time series provide information on the source of water observed?